LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab3-database-provisioning.md

 -- Should show Bronze/Silver/Gold/Platinum levels
 ```

-## Next Steps 🎉

-Excellent!
-You now have an **amazing e-commerce platform** running in your Azure SQL Database:

-✅ **Connected to Azure SQL Database** using VS Code or SSMS
-✅ **Provisioned databases** ready for AutoPilot
-✅ **Updated Flyway configuration** with proper Azure SQL Database connection strings
-✅ **Complete e-commerce platform deployed** with customers, products, orders, and loyalty program!
-✅ **All 4 exciting migrations executed successfully** (B001, V002, V003, V004)
-✅ **Sample data loaded** - international customers, iPhone 15 Pro, PlayStation 5, and more!
-✅ **Business intelligence views** for customer analytics and product ratings
-✅ **Customer loyalty program** with Bronze/Silver/Gold/Platinum levels
-✅ **Product review system** with 5-star ratings

-**Your students now have a REAL e-commerce platform to work with!** 🛍️
+**Next Steps:**

-**In Lab 4**, you'll learn how to:
+In Lab 4, you will learn to:

-- Explore your deployed e-commerce platform schema in Flyway Desktop
+- Explore the deployed e-commerce platform schema using Flyway Desktop
-- Understand how the 4-migration deployment pipeline works
+- Understand the four-environment migration deployment pipeline
-- Make schema changes and create new versioned migrations
+- Create schema changes and generate new versioned migrations
-- Deploy changes from development to UAT environment
+- Deploy changes from development to UAT environment using AutoPilot
-- Use AutoPilot to track and manage database evolution
-- Add new features like shopping carts, payment tracking, or inventory alerts

-**What makes this training special:**

-- Students work with **real, engaging sample data** (not boring empty tables!)
-- **Progressive feature development** - each migration adds business value
-- **Modern e-commerce scenarios** students can relate to and extend
-- **Proper DevOps patterns** with baseline, versioned migrations, and rollback capabilities
+This training provides a comprehensive foundation in database DevOps practices using real-world, engaging scenarios that students can understand and extend.

 ## Additional Resources